 Don’t forget to leave your vote here.

-Read Amy’s interview here:
+Read Charlotte’s interview here:

 Describe your town in one word.